Can YOU create and sell a course?

 - An idea, a name and a price for your course

 - A framework for planning your lessons

-- The right technology to sell and deliver your course
+- The right technology and tools to sell and deliver your course

 - A solid marketing plan to reach the right people